Mentoring for Women Producers

 For each cycle a maximum number of 10 mentees will be selected.

 The programme is free of charge.
 EWA Network, in partnership with the hosting markets, will cover the accommodation, accreditation and meals during the meetings.
 The mentees have to take charge of the travel expenses.
 We strongly advise the applicants to check if in their countries they are eligible for scholarships.

 Who can apply?

-- Women producers with a European nationality and resident in Europe (larger Europe, 47 Council of Europe countries) having a proven experience of at least five years in film production department and having produced (delegate and executive producer are accepted) at least one long feature film (fiction or documentary) already distributed (theatrically, TV, or wide festival trajectory)
+- Women producers established in Europe (larger Europe, 47 Council of Europe countries) having a proven experience of at least five years in film production department and having produced (delegate and executive producer are accepted) at least one long feature film (fiction or documentary) already distributed (theatrically, TV, or wide festival trajectory)

 - Who are EWA members; If you are not an EWA member you can join us now